dentonzh/Eggspress/README.md

 - Github ([sign up](https://github.com/join))
 - Vercel ([sign up](https://vercel.com/signup) using "Continue with Github")

 We also recommend a Markdown editor for your content.
 [Obsidian](https://obsidian.md/) is our editor of choice.
-When properly configured, it automates a lot of mundane tasks and makes publishing to Eggspress even easier.
+When properly configured, it automates a lot of mundane tasks (like placing inserted images into the right directories) and makes publishing to Eggspress even easier.

+> These instructions provide a no-code setup experience.
+If you're comfortable around Git, you can replace some of the steps below with `git` commands run from the terminal.

 ## Forking Eggspress
 Log into Github and [fork Eggspress](https://github.com/dentonzh/Eggspress/fork).
 Provide a name and description of your choosing and click "Create fork."